Taking and submitting Testing & Test Scores

 You may submit as many score reports as you like.
 If you submit more than one score report, we’ll use the score from a single test date that benefits you the most when your application is reviewed.
 Unused test results will never have an adverse effect on your application.
 We will not, however, combine scores from different test dates (a critical reading score from one test date with a mathematics score from another test date, for example) to come up with a better score.

 Requesting an additional score report for UT Austin

 If you didn’t have your scores sent to UT Austin when you took the exam, contact the testing agency to have an additional score report sent to us.
 Scores on transcripts and student score reports sent to you don’t fulfill your testing requirement.

-Calculus readiness for engineering applicants
+Calculus readiness for engineering, geosciences, and environmental science applicants

 Use of scores in admission decisions (Summer/Fall 2009 and beyond)